 Saturated fats (opting instead for raw organic coconut oil or extra virgin olive oil)

-Processed Sugar (opting for plant-based sugars such as raw coconut nectar and agave syrup)
+Processed Sugar (opting for plant-based sugars such as raw coconut sugar and agave syrup)

 Gluten and Wheat